Shrike75/BTC-Stock-Trader/README.md

 Generates roughly **10%** returns from 2018 to 2020, even though Bitcoin's stock fell during this period.

 Quite strong given Bitcoin's price volatility.
 Able to predict when to go short fairly well.

+Still room to improve, particularly in portfolio construction.
+Low Sharpe Ratio suggests intra-day volatility even though it is generally stable long-term.
+Taking a more rounded, risk-adjusted approach to setting BTC holdings given the model output would be beneficial.